kencx/homelab/docs/src/ansible/roles/consul.md

 For encryption, the role creates consul-template templates for:

 - Consul's gossip key.
-A new key is added with `consul keygen` if it does not already exist.
+A new key is added with `consul keygen` if it does not already exist
-- Consul TLS certs from Vault PKI.
+- Consul TLS certs from Vault PKI

 ## Variables